Cadillac Allanté: 1993

-For model year 1993, the Allanté was offered in a single model configuration: as a soft-top convertible priced at $59,975 (not including a mandatory $1,700 gas guzzler tax for vehicles sold in the United States).
+For the 1993 model, Allanté was offered in a single model configuration: as a soft-top convertible priced at $59,975 (not including a mandatory $1,700 gas guzzler tax for vehicles sold in the United States).
 Options included the removable 60.5 lb aluminum hardtop, LCD digital instrument cluster ($495) in place of the standard analog instruments, pearl coat paint option ($700, in Flax or Canyon Yellow, with Hawaiian Orchid added midyear) and chrome squeeze-cast aluminum wheels.

-1993 models received the significantly more powerful 4.6 L Northstar DOHC V8 engine rated at 295 hp at 5600 rpm and 290 ftlb of torque at 4400 rpm.
-A new unequal-length control arm rear suspension, shared with the Seville and Eldorado, was introduced.
+The 1993 models received the significantly more powerful 4.6 L Northstar DOHC V8 engine rated at 295 hp at 5600 rpm and 290 ftlb of torque at 4400 rpm.
+A new unequal-length control arm rear suspension was introduced, shared with the Seville and Eldorado.
 To offset increased costs, the 200-watt Bose stereo was dropped in favor of GM's Delco "Premium Symphony Sound System"; the intelligent lighting module was eliminated; and 1993 models featured less expensive Lear-designed eight-way dual power seats, replacing the previous Recaro seats.
 Interior changes included the addition of an auto-dimming rearview mirror and a revised shifter grip.
 Other model year changes included Road Sensing Suspension, an active damper management system, revised disc brakes, revised variable-assist power steering rack, deeper front spoiler, and single-piece side windows, which eliminated the stationary forward vent window.

-The 1993 Allanté was also chosen as the 1992 pace car for the 76th Indianapolis 500, the pace car was driven by Bobby Unser.
-Three modified 1993 Allanté Pace Cars had only seat belts, lighted roll bar, and air intake modified from a stock production Allanté's.
-The three Allanté Pace cars were provided for the race, as well as 30 stock 1993 Allanté's used as Festival/Pace Cars, and 58 stock 1992 Allanté Festival/Pace cars that were used by drivers and crews at the opening parade and the closing of the race.
-Al Unser Jr's 1993 Allanté Festival/Pace car was featured at both the 2012, and 2013 Keel's & Wheel's Concours D’Elegance in Seabrook, Texas, Bobby Unser was Grand Marshal in 2012, and Al Unser Jr was Grand Marshal in 2013.
+The 1993 Allanté was also chosen as the 1992 pace car for the 76th Indianapolis 500.
+The pace car was driven by Bobby Unser.
+Three modified 1993 Pace Cars had only the seat belts, lighted roll bar, and air intake modified from a stock production Allanté's.
+In addition to the official Allanté Pace cars provided for the race, thirty stock 1993 Allantés used as Festival/Pace Cars and 58 stock 1992 Allanté Festival/Pace cars used by drivers and crews at the opening parade and the race's closing.
+Al Unser Jr's 1993 Allanté Festival/Pace car was featured at the 2012 and 2013 Keel's & Wheel's Concours D’Elegance in Seabrook, Texas.
+Bobby Unser was Grand Marshal in 2012, and Al Unser Jr. was Grand Marshal in 2013.

-Production reached 4,670 for model year 1993 with 115 for export – France (1), Austria (2), Belgium (5), Germany (5), Switzerland (6), Japan (11), and Canada (85).
+Production reached 4,670 for the model year 1993, with 85 shipped to Canada and 30 were exported overseas: France (1), Austria (2), Belgium (5), Germany (5), Switzerland (6), and Japan (11).

 Discontinuation

-Despite a scheduled facelift for the model, the last Allanté built was flown from Turin, Italy on July 2, 1993, and completed at Detroit-Hamtramck 14 days later.
+Despite a scheduled facelift for the model, the last Allanté built was flown from Turin, Italy, on July 2, 1993, and completed at Detroit-Hamtramck 14 days later.
 With 21,430 built, assemblies averaged just a little more than 3,000 a year throughout the car's lifetime.
 Production officially ended on July 16, 1993.

 Specifications

 Production numbers

-Pininfarina production records states 21,395 bodies made from 1986 to 1993.
+Pininfarina production records state that 21,395 bodies were made from 1986 to 1993.